 Provide amounts indicated below for employer’s Workers’ Compensation program only (as distinct from other liability coverages and costs).
 If amounts are not available from either a financial statement or an actuary report, make a pro rata calculation based on employer’s contributions for the Workers’ Compensation program or Workers’ Compensation claim costs in relation to participation or claim costs for all coverages.

-1..
+1. Balance Sheet Information.

 a.
 Source(s) of amounts stated below: